Kingston Parish, New Brunswick

-Kingston is a civil parish in Kings County, New Brunswick, Canada.
+Kingston is a geographic parish in Kings County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of Kingston, which is a member of the Fundy Regional Service Commission (FRSC).
+Prior to the 2023 governance reform, it formed the local service district of the parish of Kingston, which was a member of the Fundy Regional Service Commission (FRSC).

 Origin of name

 The parish's name may have been chosen as a symbol of loyalty to the Crown but was also a common name in the Thirteen Colonies.

 Notable is that the names of Kings County's pre-1800 parishes all occur in both New Jersey and North Carolina.

 History

 Kingston was erected in 1786 as one of the original parishes of Kings County.
 It included Greenwich Parish and parts of Hampton, Kars, and Norton Parishes but part of the modern parish along the Kennebecasis River was in Westfield Parish.

 In 1795 Kings County's parishes were reorganised, erecting Hampton and Norton.

 In 1844 the boundary with Norton was altered.